 - Route order, steps, and destinations

 Why do businesses need to use the most efficient routing technology?
-Because it can drastically reduce the amount of time it takes for a whole set of deliveries to be made.
+Because route optimization software can drastically reduce the amount of time, it takes for a whole set of deliveries to be made.

 Little improvements to speed and efficiency can positively affect all manner of things: